g0ldyy/annatar/README.md

 ## This is not Torrentio

 Torrentio provides instant results because it uses a crawler to cache content from indexers.
 All searches against the Torrentio add-on yield results from cached content.
 While this provides instant results it comes at a cost.
 Sometimes that [cost is downtime](https://www.reddit.com/r/StremioAddons/comments/1acl7ss/torrentio_faq/), but it also means that Torrentio caches much more than I need or care to know about.
 Also, because of this added complexity it is [non-trivial](https://github.com/Gabisonfire/knightcrawler) to self-host Torrentio.

+## FAQ

+- **Q: Annatar is slow**
+  - A: It's possible you are using slow indexers.
+Open Jackett directly and search individual indexers and see which one returns slowly.
+Disable that indexer if it is slow or be patient and wait for the cache to build
+- **Q: Can you add support for** `<debrid provider>`
+  - A: Yes.
+Vote for an existing issue or create a new one to request it.
+I'll do what I can
+- **Q: What is Annatar**
+  - A: Annatar - Lord of Gifts was the guise that Sauron assumed during the Second Age of Middle Earth.
+- **Q: Can you add support for download-to-debrid links**
+  - A: No. Annatar is exclusively for instantly available content found on supported debrid services.
+- **Q: Can you add support for torrent streaming?**
+  - A: No. Annatar is exclusively for instantly available content found on supported debrid services.

+---

+## Contributing/Development

 This plugin is implemented in python using the [Stremio protocol definition](https://github.com/Stremio/stremio-addon-sdk/blob/master/docs/protocol.md).